 In order to pass the course, students must hand in their assignments and pass the exam with a grade of 50 percent or higher, and achieve a composite grade of 50 percent or higher between the exam and the assignments.

 |Assignment 1: Observational Journal||10%|

 |Assignment 4: Thesis Creation and Works Cited List||10%|

 The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Forbes, Bruce David, and Jeffrey H. Mahan, eds.
 Religion and Popular Culture in America.
 Revised Edition.
-Berkeley: University of California Press, 2005.
-Print.
+University of California Press, 2005. (eText)

 Yeffeth, Glenn, ed.
 Taking the Red Pill: Science, Philosophy and Religion in The Matrix.
-Texas: Benbella Books, 2003.
-Print.
+Benbella Books, 2003.
+(Print)

-All other course materials can be accessed online.
+All other course materials can be accessed online through the course website.